enomotokan/quboassist/README.md

 print(solution)
 ```

+where the input of `compile` method of `Problem` class  is the weights vector of the added constraints.
 The solution is almost always below .

 ```
 ({'x0': 5, 'x1': 4}, [True])